 Kenya has been re-elected to the International Maritime Organisation (IMO) for the second time.

-Karigithu told The Standard in a phone interview on Sunday that the re-election was a huge step for Kenya.
+Confirming the developments, Karigithu in a telephone interview with the Standard on Sunday said that the re-election was a huge delight for Kenya.

-"We are delighted to have been found meriting of the confidence of our peers.
-We will continue to devote our time, efforts and resources in the development of safety and security of shipping and sustainable growth of the maritime sector," she said.
+"We are hugely delighted to have been tested this way and to be found meriting of the confidence of our peers.
+We will continue to devote our time, efforts and resources in the development of the safety and security of shipping and sustainable growth of the maritime sector," she said.

-The IMO Council is the executive organ of the assembly and supervises the work of the organisation.
+The IMO Council is the executive organ and is responsible, under the Assembly, for supervising the work of the organisation.

-Other nations that made it to Category C include the Bahamas, Belgium, Chile, Denmark, Egypt, Indonesia and Jamaica.
+Other nations that made it into Category C alongside Kenya which have special interests in maritime transport or navigation and whose election to the council will ensure the representation of all major geographic areas of the world include the Bahamas, Belgium, Chile, Denmark, Egypt, Indonesia and Jamaica.